 This secluded Chapel is full of mysteries and legends, hidden in the woodland and away from any prying eyes.
 As we know of other St Catherine Chapels (Abbotsbury), they were often placed on the top of a hill and were places of pilgrimage.

-Looking down the hill, vegetation has been cleared that opens up the view below of the Abbey, possibly even built on an alignment as the chapel.
+Looking down the hill, vegetation has been cleared that opens up the view below of the Abbey, possibly even built on the same alignment as the chapel.
 In-between the two buildings are the grass steps.
-Once immaculately presented, these 111 steps provided a manicured route straight form the Abbey to the chapel itself.
-But today the steps have been weathered and are overgrown, the top section having completely disappeared.
+Once immaculately presented, these 111 steps provided a manicured route straight from the Abbey to the chapel itself.
+Today the steps are weathered and overgrown, the top section having completely disappeared.
 Nevertheless, they still are a stunning site and with the little descend to the old metal gate at the top of the out of bounds area, you are provided with a small glimpse of what they once may have been, although not quite to the original standard.
-They also incorporate a bridge over the road below, but this is completely hidden from this view.
+They also incorporate a bridge over the road below, but this is completely hidden from view.

 With the Abbey behind you, and facing the chapel, take the path on your left.
 It is clear within the woods so there is no risk of getting lost.
-Ignore any of the paths that take you down the steep slopes to your right and eventually your reach the end of the woods, marked with two large stones buried at the entrance.
-Immediately after the stones, you exit out of the wood though an old gate house of Milton Abbey.
+Ignore any of the paths that take you down the steep slopes to your left and eventually your reach the end of the woods, marked with two large stones buried at the entrance.
+Immediately after the stones, exit the wood though an the old gatehouse of Milton Abbey.
 Having spent so long in the woodland, the sudden appearance of such a formidable structure again contradicts its surroundings.
-But it does remind you that you are still in the designed landscape of Milton Abbey and that the Capability Brown must have been in his element with such a landscape.
+But it does remind you that you are still in the intricately designed landscape of Milton Abbey and that Capability Brown must have been in his element in such an environment.

-Take the bridal way on the right, circling the gate house and exit into a field.
+Take the bridleway on the right, circling the gate house and exit into a field.
 The height you climbed in the woods is rewarded here as the views to the south suddenly expand.
 Follow the field boundary, keeping it on your right until you approach Milton Abbas village.

 Turn right and pass the entrance to the war graves on your left.
 As you move down the hill, you pass the old school on your right hand side, now a private house.
 Soon the cocooned feeling of the trees fades and the welcoming sight of the parallel white washed houses come into view, the pub on your left ready to welcome you, and your vehicle nearby.